rraadd88/roux/README.md

 )
 ```

-Post-development in jupyter notebook, remove wildcard (global) import of from roux i.e. 'from roux.global_imports import *'.
+Post-development, replace wildcard (global) import from roux i.e. 'from roux.global_imports import *' with individual imports with accompanying documentation.

-Parameters  nb_path (str): path to the notebook.  output_path (str): path to the output.  py_path (str): path to the intermediate .py file.  in_place (bool): whether to carry out the modification in place.  return_replacements (bool): return dict with strings to be replaced.  attributes (dict): attribute names mapped to their keywords for searching.  verbose (bool): verbose toggle.  test (bool): test-mode if output file not provided and in-place modification not allowed.
+Parameters  input_path (str): path to the .py or .ipynb file.  output_path (str): path to the output.  py_path (str): path to the intermediate .py file.  in_place (bool): whether to carry out the modification in place.  return_replacements (bool): return dict with strings to be replaced.  attributes (dict): attribute names mapped to their keywords for searching.  verbose (bool): verbose toggle.  test (bool): test-mode if output file not provided and in-place modification not allowed.